fluxninja/aperture/docs/content/sdk/java/manual.md

 The created instance can then be used to start a flow:

 <CodeSnippet lang="java" snippetName="StandaloneExampleFlow" />

+The above code snippets starts by defining business critical labels that can be passed to Aperture as `FeatureFlowParameters` when making `startFlow` calls.
+Labels will be matched to the labels set in the policy created in Aperture Cloud, and a decision will be returned on whether a flow `shouldRun` or not.
+In this example, we only see log returns, but in a production environment, actual business logic could be executed when a request is allowed.
+It is important to make the `end` call made after processing each request, in order to send telemetry data that would provide granular visibility for each flow.

 For more context on using Aperture Java SDK to set feature control points, refer to the [example app][example] available in the repository.